-Supervision of student conduct: (KRS 161.180): Each teacher and administrator in the public schools shall in accordance with the rules, regulations, and bylaws of the Board of Education made and adopted pursuant to KRS 160.290 for the conducts of pupils, hold pupils to a strict account for their conduct on school premises on the way to and from school and on school sponsored trips and activities.
+Supervision of student conduct: (KRS 161.180): Each teacher and administrator in the public schools shall in accordance with the rules, regulations, and bylaws of the Board of Education made and adopted pursuant to KRS 160.290 for the conducts of pupils, hold pupils to a strict account for their conduct on school premises on the way to and from school and school-sponsored trips and activities.

-• Students will be under the supervision of a qualified adult.

-• Each teacher and administrator shall hold pupils to a strict account for their conduct on school premises, on the way to and from school, and on school sponsored trips and activities, except that a non-faculty coach or non-faculty assistant may accompany students on athletic trips as provided in statute.
+- Students will be under the supervision of a qualified adult. - Each teacher and administrator shall hold pupils to a strict account for their conduct on school premises(in person and while participating in online/virtual instruction), on the way to and from school, and school-sponsored trips and activities, except that a non-faculty coach or non-faculty assistant may accompany students on athletic trips as provided in the statute.